 With the recent release of the 2020 Census data, we have a more fine-grained picture of total population change in the Monadnock Region.

-Population trends across the region were varied, with about half experiencing growth from 2010 to 2020 and half seeing a decline.
+Population trends across the region’s municipalities varied, with about half experiencing growth from 2010 to 2020 and half seeing a decline.
 Only 4 communities (Rindge, Stoddard, Surry, and Windsor) saw growth rates that exceeded the statewide average of 4.6 percent.

-The decline in total population across the region highlight several challenges, some of which are being experienced now and some of which will likely be felt more acutely in the years to come.
-For example, a shrinking population is limiting and will continue to limit employers’ ability to maintain or expand operations as an increasing portion of the current workforce reaches retirement age.
-The region will need new residents to fill these positions.
-The issue of workforce recruitment and retention is in turn connected directly with region’s housing shortage, especially rental units and starter homes.
+The decline in total population across the region highlights several challenges, some of which are being experienced now and some of which will likely be felt more acutely in the years to come.
+For example, a shrinking population is limiting and will continue to challenge employers’ ability to maintain or expand operations as an increasing portion of the current workforce reaches retirement age.
+New residents will be needed to fill these positions.
+The issue of workforce recruitment and retention is also directly connected to the region’s housing shortage – particularly rental units and starter homes.